bringauto/fleet-management-http-api/docs/development.md

 ### Last State

-Each Entity has an attribute "lastState", containing the newest State of the Entity (i.e., State with largest timestamp, or possibly, largest ID, if some states share the same timestamp).
+Each Entity has an attribute "lastState", containing the newest State of the Entity (i.e., State with the largest timestamp, or possibly, largest ID, if some states share the same timestamp).